Estimating Earth's Temperature Response with Transformed and Augmented OLS: Results

 \subsection{Data Sources}

-The empirical study uses data from BCS (2020), which was obtained from multiple sources and spans from 1850 to 2014, as detailed in Appendix A of BCS (2020).
+The empirical study uses data from \citet{bruns2020multicointegration}, which were obtained from multiple sources and span the period 1850--2014, yielding $T=165$ annual observations, as detailed in Appendix~A of \citet{bruns2020multicointegration}.
 Radiative forcing is computed using an established formula for seven components: well-mixed greenhouse gases, solar irradiance, tropospheric sulfate aerosol, black carbon, organic carbon, ozone, and stratospheric aerosol.
 For example, the radiative forcing of carbon dioxide (CO$_{2}$), a critical greenhouse gas in climate research, is calculated using the logarithmic relationship:

 where $C$ is the CO$_{2}$ concentration in ppm, and $C_{0}$ is the pre-industrial level (1850), approximately 280 ppm.
-In the above, $5.35$ is an empirically derived coefficient that converts a change in CO$_{2}$ concentration into a change in Earth's radiative energy balance.
-The aggregate radiative forcing considered here is the partial-efficacy radiative forcing in BCS (2020).
+In the above, $5.35$ is an empirically derived coefficient from \citet{myhre1998new} that converts a change in CO$_{2}$ concentration into a change in Earth's radiative energy balance.
+We consider two versions of aggregate radiative forcing: full-efficacy radiative forcing (hereafter TotalRF) and partial-efficacy radiative forcing (hereafter MarvelRF), the latter adjusting the forcing from ozone, volcanic aerosols, and solar irradiance by a factor of 0.5.

-Surface temperature data are sourced from \citet{berkeleyearth2025data}, a high-resolution dataset integrating land and ocean observations.
-Temperatures, reported in Celsius, are expressed as anomalies relative to the January 1951--December 1980 average.
+Surface temperature data are sourced from Berkeley Earth~ \citep{berkeleyearth2025data} and the Hadley Centre/Climatic Research Unit (HadCRUT)~\citep{hadcrut4data}.
+Temperatures, reported in degrees Celsius, are expressed as anomalies relative to the January 1951--December 1980 average.

-Figure \ref{figure: RF_temperature} plots the data and offers some visual insight.
+Figure~\ref{figure:RF_temperature} reproduces Figures 1 and 2 of \citet{bruns2020multicointegration}, to provide a visual overview of the data.
+Panel~(a) plots both radiative forcing series and panel~(b) plots both surface temperature series.
 Radiative forcing and surface temperature display evident co-movement.
-However, the presence of large spikes from the volcanic eruptions offers insight into why radiative forcing may not be normally distributed and hence, assuming normality, as in BCS (2020), may yield unreliable estimates.
+However, the presence of large spikes induced by volcanic eruptions suggests that radiative forcing is unlikely to conform to a normal distribution.
+Consequently, applying a VAR system under the normality assumption, as implemented in \citet{bruns2020multicointegration}, may yield unreliable estimates.
+The differences between the two versions of each series indicate some uncertainty in their measurement.
+If these differences are of a high-frequency nature, then TAOLS is particularly well-suited, as it does not rely on the high-frequency components of the underlying time series.